-ShaMaran holds a 20.1% direct interest in the PSC through its wholly owned subsidiary GEP.
-TAQA is the Operator with a 39.9% direct interest, Marathon holds a 15% direct interest, and the remaining 25% interest was acquired by the KRG when on March 12, 2013, it exercised its right to acquire a 25% Government Interest in accordance with the provisions of the Atrush Block PSC.
+GEP holds a 20.1% direct interest in the PSC.
+TAQA is the Operator with a 39.9% direct interest, Marathon holds a 15% direct interest, and the remaining 25% interest was acquired by the KRG when on March 12, 2013 it exercised its right to acquire a 25% Government Interest in accordance with the provisions of the Atrush Block PSC.
 GEP, Marathon and TAQA together are "the Contractors" to the PSC.